NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * Make sure that the DAS this year saves more of the GPS data.
 Heading, velocity, elevation, etc

+* Also make it very easy to switch timezone offsets for GPS time (we'll be in Arizona)

 ## Features

 - **9-DOF Sensor**: Gathers acceleration, magnetic field, gyroscope, and temperature data via the `Adafruit_LSM9DS1` sensor.